 Herbal infusions are not produced from the tea plant, but from flowers, leaves, roots or seeds.
 Common ingredients in herbal beverages are chamomile, peppermint, fennel, rose hip, and lemon verbena.
 Herbal infusions will generally not become bitter with extended brews.

-Organic Merchant makes herbal infusions and blends by combining different types of teas (herbal and non-herbal).
+Organic Merchant creates herbal infusions and blends by combining different types of teas (both herbal and herbal).
 Common black tea blends include English Breakfast and Earl Grey.
 We also came up with the down-under variety of Australian Breakfast Tea.
 Herbal blends can often be brewed up to 3 times without the taste changing.
-It is best to refer to the individual product pages though to find out our recommendations.
 Browse our entire certified organic tea range.

-The most common way of making a cup of loose leaf tea is by adding 1 to 2 heaped teaspoons per cup into either a teapot with a filter or a single cup infuser.
-Follow the instructions below for steeping the different types of tea.
-We have suitable glass tea pots and infusers available from our online shop.
+The most common way of making a cup of loose leaf tea is by adding 1 – 2 heaped teaspoons per cup into either a teapot with a filter or a single cup infuser.

 For herbal tea and infusions 4 minutes steeping time is the absolute minimum.
 As they typically do not turn bitter you can let them sit for a long time until the desired level of aroma is reached.
 We occasionally infuse our herbal blends for up to 15 minutes.